ncpenke/py_ib_tws_server/README.md

 The following classes are generated:
 - Callback Classes:
-    - A top-level class is generated for every request that has one or more callbacks.
+    - A top-level class is generated for every request that has one or more callbacks that return more than one value.
     - For callbacks for queries the response class has the name `{RequestName}Response`
     - For callbacks for subscriptions, the generated class has the name `{RequestName}Update`
-    - All top-level classes also have an error code, and an error string to relay errors sent by TWS.
     - The top-level classes have member fields for each of the callbacks.
-    - Additional classes are generated that encapsulate the parameters for each of the callbacks
+    - Additional classes are generated that encapsulate the parameters for each of the callbacks when the callbacks return one or more parameters
 - `AsyncioClient`: Subclasses `ibapi.wrapper.EWrapper` and `ibapi.client.EClient` to implement the callbacks expected by the TWS API and wrap around the TWS API with asyncio semantics.
     - All request methods are asynchronous and declared using `async`
     - Query methods that have a single item response return a `{RequestName}Response`.